Cart

 Square Jockey Box Coils

-High efficiency square coils include a spacer between each coil for a more uniform cool.
+High-efficiency square coils include a spacer between each coil for a more uniform cool.
 The spacer keeps the 304 stainless steel coils slightly elevated so that each and every inch is in contact with the ice bath, keeping your beer extra cold.

 Mini Jockey Box Coils

-Mini circular coils are a great option for smaller, 9-quart coolers or multi-tap jockey boxes.
+Mini circular coils are great for smaller, 9-quart coolers or multi-tap jockey boxes.
 You can fit up to 4 taps in a 48-quart cooler using mini jockey box coils, which makes transportation much easier.
 In addition to maximizing space, the extra compact design provides some extra cooling power, as you will have more space to pack in ice water.

 For the easiest installation, a full jockey box setup with all the amenities included will likely cause the least headaches.